 Brian Willan has assembled and edited this fascinating collection from a variety of disparate and often obscure sources, making a comprehensive selection of Plaatje’s writings available to a wider audience for the first time.

-Listed in: African Studies · African Literature · History · African History
+Listed in: African Studies · African Authors · History · African History

 Sol Plaatje is one of South Africa’s most important political and literary figures.
 A pioneer in the history of the black press, he was one of the founders of the African National Congress, a leading spokesman for black opinion throughout his life, and the author of three well-known books: Mafeking Diary, Native Life in South Africa, and his historical novel, Mhudi.
 These books are not Plaatje’s only claim to fame.